 Each month we invite mortgage advisers around the country to give insights into developments in the residential real estate market from their unique perspective.
-Our latest survey, undertaken last week, attracted 45 responses.
-This is lower than normal but understandable given the time of year.
+Our latest survey, undertaken this week, attracted 56 responses.

 The main themes to come through from the statistical and anecdotal responses include these.

 - Banks are slightly easing lending criteria for first home buyers.

 - Anticipation of more buyers coming forward is encouraging some people to try and make their purchase now rather than waiting.

 More or fewer first home buyers looking for mortgage advice